 But for many others, such as those on a tight budget or those in more rural communities, stores such as Walmart may be the only available choice to source their dog food without having to travel long distances or spend money they don’t have.

 However, in the digital world of today, many dog owners neglect to explore the opportunity to buy their dog food online.
-Many online retailers offer free or affordable shipping and even subscriptions that will deliver dog food on a scheduled basis such as monthly or bi-monthly.
+Many online retailers offer free or affordable shipping and even subscriptions that will deliver dog food on a scheduled basis, such as monthly or bi-monthly.

 Big online retailers in the pet food world include Walmart, Amazon, Chewy, and others.
-Many consumers enjoy the convenience of scheduled deliveries of dog food as it avoids last minute trips to the store or running out of dog food altogether.
+Many consumers enjoy the convenience of scheduled deliveries of dog food as it avoids last-minute trips to the store or running out of dog food altogether.

-While purchasing your dog food online still negatively effects local pet stores, it does provide consumers with a much more extensive range of dog food formulas to choose from as online retailers stock hundreds or even thousands of varieties due to the economies of scale they can leverage.
+While purchasing your dog food online still negatively affects local pet stores, it does provide consumers with a much more extensive range of dog food formulas to choose from as online retailers stock hundreds or even thousands of varieties due to the economies of scale they can leverage.

 Many brands produce specialized forms of dog food.
 Previously, these may not have been easy to obtain but can now be acquired with just a few clicks and a credit card.
 Examples could include kibble that is smaller than usual to better accommodate small breeds like Pomeranians and Chihuahuas or Limited Ingredient dog food for those with severe allergies.

 A 2018 study by the Association for Pet Obesity Prevention shows that the most popular response to the question “Where do you purchase pet food most often?” was online with a whopping 23.7%.
 This proves how much of an effect the convenience and choice are having on consumer spending habits.

 If you are interested in affordable or cheap dog food beyond those recipes sold at Walmart, be sure to check out our in-depth guide to the Best Cheap Dog Food.